catalinii/minisatip/README.md

 	* eg: -a 1:2:3
 	- it will report 1 dvb-s2 device, 2 dvb-t2 devices and 3 dvb-c devices

-* -A --disable-ssdp disable SSDP announcement
+* -G --disable-ssdp disable SSDP announcement

 * -b --buffer X:Y : set the app adapter buffer to X Bytes (default: 376000) and set the kernel DVB buffer to Y Bytes (default: 5775360) - both multiple of 188
 	* eg: -b 18800:18988